 Self building is now considered a mainstream form of house building, meaning that large landowners who may have traditionally sold land assets to volume housebuilders are increasingly considering self build as a route to sell building plots.
 From time to time, these landowners will want to sell disused and unwanted sites, many of which may be small and unsuitable for larger builders.

 Self builders should look out for these opportunities and may even want to consider making direct enquiries for land that may look to have been forgotten — you never know, yesterday’s pumping station may be tomorrow’s self build plot.

 - Canal and River Trust

 20. What to Look for When Plot Hunting

 When you are out scouting an area, you can train yourself to spot opportunities.
 Once you start thinking like this, stopping and walking through a village while you are on holiday will never be the same again — potential building plots loom up on every road.
 These are some of the clues that you should look for:

-Large gaps between and behind houses.
+- Large gaps between and behind houses.
 It is usually easier to get planning approval for development in between, or next to, existing houses.
 If there is space beside a house, and especially if it has easy access to the road, it is a potential plot.
-If there is a big back garden, and access for vehicles to get to it down the side of the house, it may be possible to build at the bottom of it.
-Read more about building on a garden plot here.
+If there is a big back garden, and access for vehicles to get to it down the side of the house, building on a garden plot may be possible.